We’ve personally helped hundreds of founders from around the world launch, maintain and grow US LLCs.

 One of the biggest benefits of being a non-US resident starting a US LLC is that an LLC is a “pass-through entity,” meaning that taxes can pass through to the owners.
 This means that your business would not be subject to US tax as long as your LLC:

-An LLC gives you a business entity to then set up a bank account, take payments, and as the name "limited liability company" might imply, it protects you from "liability!"
+An LLC gives you a business entity the ability to set up a bank account, take payments, and as the name “limited liability company” might imply, it protects you from “liability!”

 “With an LLC, only the assets owned in the name of the LLC are subject to the claims of business creditors, including lawsuits against the business.
 The personal assets of the LLC members cannot be claimed to satisfy business debts.
 For most people, this is the most important reason to form an LLC.”

 Should I form an LLC or a C Corp?